Nitesh101100/Data-analysis-Dashboard-Ms-Excel/README.md

 <a href = "https://github.com/Nitesh101100/Data-analysis-Dashboard/blob/main/Vrinda%20Store%20Data%20Analysis%20data%20sheet.xlsx"> Dataset</a>
 ## Questions(KPIs)
 Compare the sales and order using single chart
--Which month get the highest sales and orders
+-Which month get the highest sales and orders ?
 -Who purchased more - Men or Women ?
 -What are the different order status in 2022 ?
--List top 10 state contribution the sales ?
+-List top 10 state contribution the sales.
--Relation between age and gender based on no of orders ?
+-Relation between age and gender based on no of orders.
 -Which channel is contributing maximum in the sales?
--Highest selling category ?
+-Highest selling category .
--Percentage of total order delivered ?
+-Percentage of total order delivered.

 -Dashboard interaction <a>"https://github.com/Nitesh101100/Data-analysis-Dashboard/blob/main/excel%20project.PNG">View Dashboard</a>
 ## Process